 - Supervise certificates issued throughout the lifecycle of products and services certified;

-- Contribute to the development and maintenance of EU certification schemes.
+- Contribute to the development and maintenance of CSA certification schemes.

 The Dutch NCCA prioritises an efficient certification process and has put processes in place in close consultation with commercial Conformity Assessment Bodies (CABs).
 This reduces processing times and bureaucracy.